cftp/twitter-tracker/readme.txt

 == Screenshots ==

-1. Showing the widget settings
+1. The search widget
-2. Showing the unstyled output (use your own CSS to make this look as you wish)
+2. The user profile widget